kitnato/neverquest/source/data/manual.md

 #### Shredder

-[Bleed](#bleeding) damage is inflicted all at once, instead of being evenly spread over a certain duration.
+[Bleeding](#bleeding) damage is inflicted all at once, instead of being evenly spread over a certain duration.

 #### Stalwart